platy/elf/README.md

 Currently the oly thing started in this project is a trial at a scala api for the system - I want to see whether something like this would be readable and practical.

+    val log: Logger
+    log that "Some event happened"            // Basic form of logging val subject                               // Extra context can be taken from this object, you might use a
+                                              // conversion function to specify what data from it should be logged log thatThe subject has "done something"  // Simple event around subject log the "Process" of subject in {         // Logs metrics and result / exception of running block of code doSomething()
+    }